meduryllc/reach-blog-tutorial/tut-4/README.md

 12    const who = isAlice ?
 'Alice' : 'Bob';
 ```

-Lines 7 through 10 ask the question whether they are playing as Alice and expect a "Yes" or "No" answer. ask presents a prompt and collects a line of input until its argument does not error. yesno errors if it is not given "y" or "n".
+Lines 7 through 10 ask the question whether they are playing as Alice and expect a "Yes" or "No" answer. `ask` presents a prompt and collects a line of input until its argument does not error. `yesno` captures errors if it is not given "y" or "n".

 ```
 13